 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-American Airlines Admirals Club – Multiple Locations – (2) Concourse A and (1) Concourse B. Lounge Access: Pay at the Door with proof of American Airlines ticket • Lounge membership programs. [ more lounge info ]
+- American Airlines Admirals Club – Multiple Locations – (2) Concourse A and (1) Concourse B. Lounge Access: Pay at the Door with proof of American Airlines ticket • Lounge membership programs.

-USO Lounge – The USO offers a lounge that is free of charge to active members of the US military and their families.
-The lounge features a VIP area with sofas and chairs, computers, large-screen televisions, games, a kitchen and children’s play area.
+- USO Lounge – The USO offers a lounge that is free of charge to active members of the US military and their families.
 Location: Terminal 4, pre-security on Level 2, East End.
-Hours: 6:00AM – 10:00PM. [ more info ]

-To see more options there is a list of hotels near Phoenix Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Phoenix Airport that can be sorted by price, distance, traveller rating and popularity.

 Unlimited free WiFi is available throughout Sky Harbor Airport.
 Connect to the “Free PHX Boingo WiFi” network.